 Watch William Hudson, User Experience Expert, discuss usability tests in this video.

-Usability testing evaluates how easy your design is to use.
-This process helps identify any issues with your design.
-Here's how to conduct effective usability tests:
+Usability testing evaluates how easy your design is to use, and it’s a process that helps weed out issues with your design and refine solutions—and to do an effective usability test:

-Prepare Your test: Define clear, specific tasks for participants to perform.
-Choose tasks critical to the product’s core functions.
+Prepare your test: Define clear, specific tasks that participants are to perform, and pick tasks which are critical to the product’s—or prototype’s—core functions.

-Select participants: Recruit users who represent your target audience.
+Select participants: Invite test users who represent your target audience.

-Conduct the test: Observe participants as they interact with your design.
-Note where they succeed and where they face difficulties.
+Conduct the test: Observe users as they interact with your design—or prototype—and note where they succeed in tasks and where things come up that cause difficulties for them.

-Record results: Document how each participant performs the tasks.
-Pay attention to where they hesitate, ask questions or make errors.
+Record results: Document how each participant performs the tasks you set out for them, and pay attention to where they hesitate, ask questions, get frustrated, or make errors.

-Analyze feedback: Review the data to understand the usability issues.
-Look for patterns that suggest common problems.
+Analyze feedback: Review the data that comes in so you can understand usability issues, and look out for patterns that suggest there are common problems in the design.

-Make improvements: Use the insights gained to refine your design.
-Address the usability issues identified to enhance user satisfaction.
+Make improvements: Use the insights you’ve got to refine your design, and be sure to address the usability issues identified so you can really enhance user satisfaction.

 Use Heuristic Evaluation

-Heuristic evaluation uses established guidelines or heuristics, to check if an interface is user-friendly.
-You can use them to identify usability issues before real user testing.
-Here’s how to conduct a heuristic evaluation:
+Heuristic evaluation uses established guidelines, or heuristics, to check if an interface is user-friendly.
+You can use them to identify usability issues before real user testing, and to know how to conduct a heuristic evaluation is to:

-Select heuristics: Choose a set of heuristics that fits your product.
-E.g., Nielsen and Molich's 10 heuristics or another well-known set.
+Select heuristics: Choose a set of heuristics that fits in with your product, like Nielsen and Molich's 10 heuristics or another well-known set.

-Brief evaluators: Explain the evaluation process and what you expect from them.
-Make sure all evaluators get the same instructions to prevent bias.
+Brief evaluators: Explain the evaluation process and what you expect from them—and make sure all evaluators get the same instructions to prevent bias.

-Conduct initial evaluation: Let evaluators freely explore the product to understand its interaction methods and scope.
-This usually takes about two hours.
+Conduct initial evaluation: Let evaluators freely explore the product to understand its interaction methods and scope (it usually takes about two hours to do).

-Apply heuristics in the second phase: Evaluators will do a thorough run again.
-They will apply the chosen heuristics to elements they identify in the first phase.
+Apply heuristics in the second phase: Evaluators will do a thorough run again, and they’ll apply the chosen heuristics to elements they identify in the first phase.

-Record problems: Write down problems found in the evaluations.
-Ask evaluators to describe each issue in detail.
+Record problems: For problems that arose, ask evaluators to describe each one in detail.

-Debrief and suggest solutions: After the evaluations, bring evaluators together to discuss what they found.
-You can propose improvements based on the heuristics.
+Debrief and suggest solutions: After the evaluations, bring evaluators together to discuss what they found—and you can propose improvements based on the heuristics.

 The Take Away

-Design thinking is a user-centered approach that innovatively solves complex problems across various domains.
-You empathize with users, define problems, ideate solutions, prototype and test.
-This iterative process helps you create innovative solutions that deeply align with user needs.
+In UX design, design thinking is an iterative process and user-centered approach that teams use to innovatively solve complex problems whereby you empathize with users, define problems, ideate solutions, prototype, and test to find the most innovative solutions that deeply align with user needs.

-The IxDF Design Thinking: The Ultimate Guide will provide deeper insights into what we discussed in this piece.
-It teaches participants to generate innovative, user-centric solutions.
-It covers the essential phases and design thinking methods.
-You learn from industry leaders through hands-on exercises and case studies.
-This course features exclusive video content produced in collaboration with notable design leaders, including:
+The IxDF Design Thinking: The Ultimate Guide is going to provide you with deeper insights into what we discussed in this piece, and it teaches how you can generate innovative, user-centric solutions.
+It doesn’t just cover the essential phases and design thinking methods, but you get to learn from industry leaders through hands-on exercises and case studies, too, and the course has got exclusive video content that’s produced in collaboration with notable design leaders, including:

 Alan Dix, Director of the Computational Foundry at Swansea University, author of Statistics for HCI: Making Sense of Quantitative Data